felippe-regazio/helpmateCSS/README.md

 # Docs from Scratch

+If you only want to see the docs, you can read online on the address at the #documentation section, or you can open the docs on you localhost going to helpmateCSS/docs folder.
 To see documentation from the sources or recompile it, you must install Hexo first.

 ```bash
 npm install hexo -g
 ```

-To serve the docs, go to helpmateCSS/docs/ and run
+To serve the docs, go to helpmateCSS/docs_src/ and run

 ```bash
 hexo serve
 ```

-To recompile the docs, go to the helpmateCSS/docs/ and run:
+To recompile the docs, go to the helpmateCSS/docs_src/ and run:

 ```bash
 hexo generate && hexo serve